mhahsler/arulespy/README.md

 ## Installation

-**Note:** `rpy2` currently does not support Windows and the installation is tricky (see [here](https://rpy2.github.io/doc/v3.5.x/html/overview.html#installation)).

 `arulespy` is based on the python package `rpy2` which requires an R installation.
 Here are the installation steps:

 1. Install the latest version of R (>4.0) from https://www.r-project.org/

-2. Install required libraries/set path depending on your OS:
+2. Install required libraries on your OS:
    - libcurl is needed by R package [curl](https://cran.r-project.org/web/packages/curl/index.html).
       - Ubuntu: `sudo apt-get install libcurl4-openssl-dev`
       - MacOS: `brew install curl`
-      - Windows: no installation necessary
+      - Windows: no installation necessary, but read the Windows section below.
-   - Environment variable `R_HOME` may need to be set for Windows

 3. Install `arulespy` which will automatically install `rpy2` and `pandas`.
     ``` sh